South Asia | Rank #6 nominal, #3 PPP

 The India Economy in 2026

-India overtook Japan to become the world's fourth largest economy by nominal GDP in 2026, one of the decade's defining economic stories.
+India is the world's sixth-largest economy by nominal GDP in 2026.
+In dollar terms it sits behind both Japan and the United Kingdom: a broad fall in the US dollar through 2025 and 2026 lifted the dollar value of European and Japanese output, while the rupee was comparatively soft, reshuffling the rankings even though India's real, inflation-adjusted output grew far faster than either.
 Growth is driven by a large and young working-age population, a fast-growing services sector (IT outsourcing, business process management, financial services), and significant infrastructure investment.
 The IT and business services sector alone exports around $200 billion of services annually.

-In PPP terms at $16 trillion, India's economy is already the world's third largest, reflecting the vast volume of production at Indian price levels.
-Per capita GDP at around $3,000 nominal remains far below developed peers but is rising fast.
-The IMF projects India to remain the fastest-growing major economy for at least the next five years.
+In PPP terms at $18.9 trillion, India's economy is already the world's third largest, reflecting the vast volume of production at Indian price levels.
+Per capita GDP at around $2,800 nominal remains far below developed peers but is rising fast.
+Because nominal dollar rankings move with exchange rates as well as real growth, India is widely expected to climb back past the UK and Japan in the coming years on the strength of its growth differential.

 Sector Composition